 Having the option there to talk about and negotiate what sexual availability means to us is invaluable I think.
 Doing it with a partner that understand the nuances of that though is imperative.
 One of the reasons I am happy to make myself sexually available to Bakji at all times is the knowledge that he knows me well enough to know when it wouldn’t be good time to make good on that arrangement.
 Feeling crappy with period pains?
 No sex thanks.
 Got a head full of Migraine?
 Again, not so much with the sex.

 For me sexual availability is great if it’s with someone who is going to make the sex happen when they want it.
 If their idea of me being sexually available is to indicate they want me to be the sexual Top, then that doesn’t work so well.
-Telling me you want sex, but you me to surprise you with sex, or make grand plans for sex, really makes me not want sex.
-That approach would however work with kink activities, so it goes to show how very awkward I am.
+Telling me you want sex, but you want me to surprise you with sex, or make grand plans for sex, really makes me not want sex.
+That approach would, however, work with kink activities, so it goes to show how very awkward I am.

 I must admit the majority of my unrealised fantasies are related to this subject.
 Which may seem strange given that it’s probably a fairly basic element to many people.
-It just seem tricky to spell out how you want someone to behave, when the behaviour you’re craving is impromptu and of their own volition.
+It just seems tricky to spell out how you want someone to behave, when the behaviour you’re craving is impromptu and of their own volition.

 Perhaps though this is something I need to explore further, maybe I need to practice what I preach and open up a dialogue on this subject.
 This my friends is why the 30 Days of D/s emails are awesome, you can learn things about yourself you might not have done without prompting.